emb-ai/BREPS/README.md

 ```
 @article{moskalenko2026breps,
  title={BREPS: Bounding-Box Robustness Evaluation of Promptable Segmentation},
  author={Moskalenko, Andrey and Kuznetsov, Danil and Dudko, Irina and Iasakova, Anastasiia and Boldyrev, Nikita and Shepelev, Denis and Spiridonov, Andrei and Kuznetsov, Andrey and Shakhuro, Vlad},
-  journal={arXiv preprint arXiv:2601.15123},
-  year={2026}
+ journal={Proceedings of the AAAI Conference on Artificial Intelligence},
+ volume={40},
+ number={10},
+ year={2026},
+ month={Mar.},
+ pages={8107-8115},
+ DOI={10.1609/aaai.v40i10.37757}
 }
 ```